Madona: Population

 When it comes to age distribution of the Madona inhabitants, the majority group consisting of 5,925 people are registered as "labour-capable" (darbaspējīgie); 1,339 are under the age of "labour-capability" and 1867 are over.
-As of 21 December 2003, there are 211 (3.5%) unemployed citizens of the labour force.
+As of 21 December 2003, there were 211 (3.5%) unemployed citizens of the labour force.

 Geography

 The town of Madona lies in Vidzeme Upland.
 The hilly surroundings descend in a northwestern-southeastern direction.
 Several minor rivers and streams flows through the town, such as: Lisa River, Leivārīte, Ridzīte, Mucenieki River, Rieba River and Madona River — which flows can be seen in beautiful glens, like: The Love Glen, The Wedding Glen and The Divorce Glen.
 In The Love Glen is a park, in which the manmade water reservoir has one of the highest fountains in Latvia.

+Climate

+Madona has a humid continental climate (Köppen Dfb).